Sabrinas Organizing

 Think outside the box.

-Creative thinking is critical if you are a person who feels guilty giving away stuff.
+Creative thinking is critical if you feel guilty giving away stuff.
 Can this item be repurposed for something in the new place?
-Small tables can be moved to bedrooms as nightstands.
-Bookshelves can be used to store sweaters in a closet.
-Some over-the-door organizers can be used for other storage purposes.
+Small tables can be moved to bedrooms as nightstands (affiliate link).
+Bookshelves (affiliate link) can be used to store sweaters in a closet.
+Some over-the-door (affiliate link) organizers can be used for other storage purposes.

 Do the Dot Game with your immediate family

 I've mentioned this before in my estate planning series, but it's important to say it again.
 Bring your kids together, and have them pick a color to represent their desired items.
-Then have them walk around and add the dot to the back of the different things.
+Then, have them walk around and add the dots to the backs of the different things.

 Find out why you are keeping items.

 Write down the reasons you want to keep an object.
 What does the item mean to you?
-Is there a story associated with this item?
+Is there a story (affiliate link) associated with this item?
 If so, write it down.
-Then, place the story inside the item.
+Then, place the story (affiliate link) inside the item.
 Let it sit there for a week or two.
-Then revisit the item and the story.
+Then revisit the item and the story (affiliate link).

-Do you still want to keep the item because of the story you wrote?
+Do you still want to keep the item because of the story (affiliate link) you wrote?

-Or is the story enough with a photograph of the item?
+Or is the story (affiliate link) enough with a photograph of the item?

-Move the item to another area where it is inaccessible.
-The location could be an attic or basement closet.
-Anywhere you never go.
+Move the item to an inaccessible area.
+This could be an attic or basement closet—anywhere you never go.
 Leave the thing in this place for at least one month.

 Do you still want the item?